bswaika/motill_simulation/README.md

      - Run `python main.py --scenario motill|stag|failure --host ip_addr` from inside the `/src` directory
    - `IMPORTANT:` After the code executes, click **Stop** in unreal editor

 There is a separate `playground.py` file for you to play around with the codebase.
+Additionally, [this link](https://drive.google.com/drive/folders/1ehaniHuRv9-NUkySfmIEMHceG1fui7mv?usp=share_link) contains sample scenario clips in the `/Clips` directory.

 ## Milestones